-The resources of the Bethel University Libraries are available to support the seminary programs.
-This includes more than 245,000 print books; 12,000 non-print items; 20,000 journal titles; 65,000 electronic books; and over 100 online databases.
+The resources of Bethel University Library are available to support the seminary programs.
+This includes more than 200,000 print books; 12,000 non-print items; 50,000 journal titles; 249,000 electronic books; and over 100 online databases.

-As an integral part of the educational process, the Bethel library system strives to provide relevant resources for all Bethel communities.
+As an integral part of the educational process, the Bethel library strives to provide relevant resources for all Bethel communities.
 It is a member of many library associations, such as Cooperating Libraries in Consortium (CLIC), Minnesota Theological Library Association (MTLA), and Minitex.
-This network of associations provides the Bethel community with access to militons of resources.
+This network of associations provides the Bethel community with access to millions of resources.
 The variety of delivery systems enables the library to serve the information needs of students and faculty worldwide.
 Visit the library's webpage at bethel.edu/library for more information.